Skip to content

 Creag Each — common questions

-Creag Each is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 552m of ascent and takes most walkers 3-6 hours.
-Terrain: Comrie woodland path, then estate track at a steady gradient, then heather and outcrop on the open hillside.
+On the OutdoorSCOT scale, Creag Each comes in at 3/5 — moderately challenging.
+Expect roughly 13km and 552m of ascent on the usual route — 3-6 hours for most parties.
+Ground conditions: Comrie woodland path, then estate track at a steady gradient, then heather and outcrop on the open hillside.

-When is the best time to climb Creag Each?
+What's the best month to climb Creag Each?

 Poor.
 Remote north Perthshire; limited signal on most networks.